Can I Apply?

 a robust curriculum of 45 credit hours.
 Therefore, students who have plans to be abroad

 for an entire year or have other rigorous obligations in their field of study may

 not be best served by the addition of Honors requirements.

 All applications are read by the Transfer Review Committee, a group primarily composed of the Honors College Assistant Deans.
 The committee is unable to provide details regarding individual applications.

 Students who are in their first year of college should apply by the April 15 transfer deadline and would enter the Honors College the following fall semester.

 Student who are completing the first semester of their second year should apply by the December 1 transfer deadline and would enter the Honors College the following spring semester.

 All applications will be reviewed as a group, with no preference given to applications received early.

-Questions regarding transfer admission into the Honors College can often be answered
+Further questions regarding transfer admission into the Honors College can be answered